 STEM: Europe

 Engage your students with practical (and fun) applications of STEM education in Europe.
 After experiencing the highlights of London, spend time in the Science Museum.
 Arrive in Paris for a math and science-themed treasure hunt throughout the iconic city.
-Get even more hands-on at Europe’s largest science museum, visit BMW headquarters in Munich and CERN in Geneva!
+Get even more hands-on at Europe’s largest science museum and visit BMW headquarters in Munich.

 Request Info Request Quote